-- Effectively we have a staged election, in which the Establishment (a.k.a. the System, the power elite, the military-industrial-banking-media-oil-AIPAC complex), presents two candidates, both of whom represent the status quo;
+- Today we effectively have a staged elections, in which the Establishment (a.k.a. the System, the power elite, the military-industrial-banking-oil-media-complex), presents two status quo (Republican and Democrat) candidates.

-- To keep voters from voting for a non-Establishment candidate (e.g., Gary Johnson, the Libertarian), the Establishment uses the following divide-and-conquer strategy: (1) choose issues for the two main parties that divide the population as closely as possible to a 50/50; (2) have horrible, frightening, utterly hypocritical candidates for both parties (Romney and Obama); (3) by this means, basically intimidate voters such that, to keep the more feared candidate from winning, they must vote for the other candidate; (4) crucial to this strategy's success is to have several 'hot-button' issues: healthcare, gay marriage, taxing the rich, etc., to scare voters on both the left and right, and to have the news media focus on these issues, inflaming emotions to the maximum.
+- To prevent voters from voting for a non-Establishment (e.g., an independent, Libertarian or Green Party) candidate, the Establishment uses a divide-and-conquer strategy: (1) choose Republican/Democrat platform issues that polarize voter opinion as closely as possible to a 50/50 split; (2) have horrible, frightening candidates for both parties; (3) by this means, manipulate voters such that, to keep the more feared candidate from winning, they must vote for the other candidate; (4) crucial to this strategy’s success is to have several ‘hot-button’ issues (healthcare, gay marriage, taxing the rich, etc.), to scare voters on both the left and right, and for news media focus on these issues so as to maximally inflame emotions.

-- Nomination of horrible candidates also means many voters will simply not vote, which again works in the Establishment's favor.
+- Nomination of horrible Republican and Democrat candidates also means many voters will simply not vote, which again works in the Establishment’s favor.

-- This racket will continue as long as it works; it will stop working when a substantial proportion of Americans vote for third-party candidates.
+- The racket will continue as long as it works; it will stop working when a substantial proportion of Americans vote for independent or third-party candidates.

-- Voting for a third-party candidate, therefore, will not throw your vote away.
+- Voting for an independent or third-party candidate, therefore, will not throw your vote away.
 It will make a definite statement, both to the Republican and Democratic parties, and to your fellow citizens.

-- Further, voting for third-party candidates will help third parties eventually reach the critical threshold of 5% of the popular vote -- at which point they will qualify for public campaign funding assistance.
+- Further, voting for third-party presidential candidates will help third parties reach the critical threshold of 5% of the popular vote — at which point they will qualify for public campaign funding assistance.

 My goal here is to convince you of sound reasons to vote for a third-party candidate — ANY third-party candidate — in the presidential election.